Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

-where $\log$ denotes the natural logarithm.
-This preprocessing step isolates the spectral shape features from overall brightness variations.
+where $\log$ denotes element-wise natural logarithm.
+This preprocessing step isolates spectral shape features from overall brightness variations, making the representation more robust to illumination changes.
 The core algorithm iteratively extracts spectral components most relevant for cloud and shadow detection:

-1. Using log spectra $s_i$ and their associated labels $y_i \in \mathcal{R}^{K}$, where K is the number of classes, the algorithm trains a logistic regression classifier to find spectral weights $w_t$ that separate each of the K classes.
+1. Using log spectra $s_i$ and their associated labels $y_i \in \mathcal{R}^{K}$, where K is the number of classes, the algorithm trains a logistic regression classifier to find spectral weights $\mathbf{W}$ that separate each of the K classes.

 2. After identifying these discriminative weights, their contribution is projected out from all spectra.